-After finalizing the risk corridor calculation, the Department will present and explain the calculations to the Contractor, as well as issue a demand letter for any amount due from the Contractor.
+After finalizing the risk corridor calculation, the Department will present and explain the calculations to the Contractor, as well as issue a demand/notification letter for any amount due from (or due to) the Contractor.
 The Contractor shall reimburse the Department within sixty (60) days of the Department issuing the demand letter.
-The Department shall reimburse the Contractor for risk corridor calculations within sixty (60) days of the Department issuing the demand letter.
+The Department shall reimburse the Contractor for risk corridor calculations within sixty (60) days of the Department issuing the notification letter.